ZResnick/divlab/README.md

 # DivLab

-<divlab /> is full-stack web application for mocking up and building web applications.
+DivLab is full-stack web application for mocking up and building web applications.
 Divlab offers a sleek user interface and a great user experience with drag-and-drop integration.

-## `Team`
+## Team

 ### `Zachary Resnick`